 Program funding to reconstruct a home is determined by combining the total estimated cost to repair the home and previously completed repair costs divided by the home’s pre-storm value.
 Homes with an estimated rehabilitation cost – including both the reimbursement estimate and the remaining cost of repairs – equal to or greater than 70 percent of the home’s pre-storm value are automatically provided a reconstruction award.
 Additionally, homes that are condemned, demolished, or unsafe to enter at the time of inspection or as determined by the local municipality are automatically provided a reconstruction award.
 Homes that are considered not suitable for rehabilitation, per policy, will also receive a reconstruction award.
 For more information, please review the Homeowner Recovery Program policies here.

 Reconstruction estimates are based on the total under-roof square footage derived from the specific floorplan selected by applicants.
 If eligible, elevation costs are separate from, and in addition to, the reconstruction estimate.
 Reconstruction is the default award offered to applicants who have a mandatory elevation requirement or, if eligible, elect optional elevation at the time of their award notification.
-Additionally, if an applicant is awarded a mobile home replacement and owns the lot or parcel, they will be given the option to select a reconstruction.

 During Step 5, you will complete the program’s Household Composition Reverification Form, which verifies the individuals who are part of your household, including whether there has been any change to the household since the time of the initial application and whether any additional individuals are anticipated to join the household within the next year.
 The program will also verify income for any new household members and re-verify income for any household member(s) whose income verification is more than a year old.
 The program has developed a Household Composition Reverification Form Guide to assist you with completing the form; you may also contact your Case Manager with any questions as you complete the form.